Zhao Yunlei

 Zhao Yunlei (born 25 August 1986) is a mixed and women's doubles badminton player from China.
 She graduated with a BA from Huazhong University of Science and Technology.
 She is the first and only badminton player to have ever won two gold medals in the same Olympic edition, winning in both the mixed and women's doubles categories in 2012.
 Zhao joins the ranks with nine other players with two Olympic gold medals, the highest number of gold medals won by any badminton player.
-Through her performance at the 2014 and 2015 BWF World Championships, she became the first player to win two consecutive gold medals in two consecutive BWF World Championships.
+Through her performance at the 2014 and 2015 BWF World Championships, she became the first player to win two gold medals in two consecutive BWF World Championships.